-NVIDIA has made it easy for game developers to add leading-edge technologies to their Unreal Engine games by providing custom UE branches for NVIDIA technologies on GitHub.
-NvRTX is an interactive solution that’s engaging, will shorten your development cycles, and will help you create even more stunning visuals.
+NVIDIA has made it easy for game developers to add leading-edge technologies to their Unreal Engine games by providing developers with custom branches for NVIDIA technologies on GitHub.
+The NVIDIA RTX™ Branches of Unreal Engine (NvRTX), are optimized and contain the latest developments in the world of ray tracing and neural graphics.

 Featured RTX Technologies

 RTXGI provides scalable solutions to compute infinite multi-bounce lighting and soft-shadow occlusions without bake times, light leaks, or expensive per-frame costs (NvRTX 5.0 & 4.27 ONLY).Learn more about RTXGI

 RTXDI lets artists add unlimited shadow-casting, dynamic lights to game environments in real time without worrying about performance or resource constraints.

 Deep Learning Super Sampling